 The PAYDEX Score, on the other hand, serves as Dun & Bradstreet’s dollar-weighted evaluation of how your company has paid its invoices during the past year.
 D & B bases this score on trade experiences as reported by various sources.
 The D & B PAYDEX Score runs from 1 to 100.
 As you might assume, higher scores mean a better payment performance.

 Just like Equifax and Dun & Bradstreet, Experian investigates not only how much credit you are using, but also how quickly your small business is satisfying its financial obligations.
-Experian also reviews bankruptcies, and judgments or liens against your business, and any UCC filings.
+Experian also reviews bankruptcies, and judgments or liens against your business.
+And they look at any UCC filings.
 Experian also examines any tax liens against your business.

-Do you use so much credit that your company has problems paying it off promptly, and accounts go to collections?
+Do you use so much credit that your company has problems paying it off promptly and accounts go to collections?
 Then your score will be worse.
-Judgments and liens will negatively affect your score; more responsible time in business will favorably affect it.
+Judgments and liens will negatively affect your score.
+But more responsible time in business will favorably affect it.

 So be responsible with credit, and your company’s credit score is going to be a good one.